greenelab/annorxiver_manuscript/content/reviewers_response.md

 > The results of Figure 2A could possibly be strengthened by avoiding Principal Components and replacing them by UMAP projects to account for non-linearity.

 **We chose to use PCA for figure 2A as our goal was to visually highlight the concepts captured by our generated principal components.
-You can find a umap version of bioRxiv in [this notebook](https://github.com/greenelab/annorxiver/blob/b120488de2c197d93072678f80fce68d11d9e08d/biorxiv/word_vector_experiment/02_biorxiv_visualize_embeddings.ipynb).**
+We did also perform a UMAP embedding, which we included in [this notebook](https://github.com/greenelab/annorxiver/blob/b120488de2c197d93072678f80fce68d11d9e08d/biorxiv/word_vector_experiment/02_biorxiv_visualize_embeddings.ipynb) but not the manuscript itself.**

 > Although peripheral to the current manuscript, their approach and data would also seem capable to providing an update-able map of the biomedical sciences, by applying their approach of Figure 2 to the PMC corpus data which the authors access too.
 Such a map could be interesting for those trying to obtain an overview about biology.
 In case that the authors do not hold plans to publish this elsewhere, and in case that it would be less than a day of work, I would recommend adding such a map to the supplement or as a web service.

-**We accomplished this idea with our web application as we provided a 2D visualization of PMC's open-access corpus.
+**Our web application provides 2D visualization of PMC's open-access corpus.
 This visualization uses SAUCIE, an autoencoder designed for RNA-seq, instead of UMAP or PCA to generate the landscape.
-We also constructed an auto-updater pipeline for this tool, incorporating new papers into our website and visualization every month.**
+We also constructed an auto-updater pipeline for this tool, incorporating new papers into our website and visualization every month.
+We think that the map is now in place in our server, and that others could produce their own map using either our API or the underlying SAUCIE models.
+SENTENCE HERE ABOUT HOW TO GET THE SAUCIE MODELS.**

+Can you add the sentence about where to get them?

 > Are the few publications in Figure 2A, which lie outside of the space that is generally occupied by their respective article categories, somewhat different when doing a superficial manual inspection (e.g.: misclassified by authors, or interdisciplinary research)